 Knowing how much pond liner you need will save your budget (and time!) – too big or too small is wasted money.
-Calculating how much pond liner you need is dependent on the accurate measurements you take of your pond.
-You will need these to add into a pond liner calculator which will take your measurements to determine the amount of pond liner and protective underlay you will need to order.
-So, let me take you through how to calculating how much pond liner you need.
+Calculating how much material you need is dependent on accurate measurements of your pond build.
+You will need these to add into a liner calculator which will take your measurements to determine the amount of pond liner and protective underlay you will need to order.
+So, let me take you through how to calculate how much material you need.

 Pond liners offer greater flexibility in pond design allowing you carte blanche in creativity.
 However, the further you move away from the traditional rectangular or circular pond shape the more you need to understand how to take measurements.
 With all measurements remember to add in a little extra for an overlay (visit ‘Pond planning and construction‘ for more information).

 - Measure the longest length

 - Measure the depth from the deepest area of your pond

 Now, add one side (Length or Width) to two times the depth plus amount needed for the overlap (0.15m).
 The depth of the pond needs to be multiplied by two because the pond liner needs to go down one side of the pond and back up the other side.

 How much of an overlay or overlap to add into your calculation really depends on how you plan to fix your pond liner in place.
 So, increase or decrease the amount of overlay depending on installation and edging method.
 I have used an overlay of 0.15m in my example calculations.